im2nguyen/katacoda/custom-provider-workshop/overview.md

 `hashicups/resource_order.go`{open} defines `resourceOrder()` and contains boilerplate and comments to guide you through adding CRUD capabilities to an existing provider.

 ## Katacoda Notes

 Any changes to the file using the file editor will be automatically saved.

+## Initialize your developer environment

+First, run the `go mod init` command to define this directory as the root of a module.

+`go mod init terraform-provider-hashicups`{{execute}}

+Then, run go mod vendor to create a vendor directory that contains all the provider's dependencies.

+`go mod vendor`{{execute}}

 ## Add `order` resource to provider